ethereum-oasis-op/baseline/README.md

 A `Makefile` has been included for convenience; most of its targets wrap `npm`, `docker` and `solc` invocations.

 Just want to get the __Baseline Protocol__ running locally?
-`make && make start && make test` will build the monorepo, start the __Baseline Protocol__ stack locally, deploy contracts and run the full test suite. *Note: this typically takes between [] and [] minutes to complete.*
+`make && make start && make deploy-contracts && make test` will build the monorepo, start the __Baseline Protocol__ stack locally, deploy contracts and run the full test suite. *Note: this typically takes at least 30 minutes to complete.*

 Here are the targets currently exposed by the `Makefile`: